awsdocs/amazon-ec2-user-guide/doc_source/efa.md

 ## Supported AMIs<a name="efa-amis"></a>

-The following AMIs support EFAs:
+The following AMIs support EFA with Intel x86\-based instance types:
 + Amazon Linux and Amazon Linux 2
 + CentOS 7 and 8
 + RHEL 7\.6, 7\.7, 7\.8, 8\.2, and 8\.3
 + Ubuntu 16\.04, 18\.04, and 20\.04
 + SUSE Linux Enterprise 15 SP2
++ openSUSE Leap 15\.2

+The following AMIs support EFA with Arm\-based \(Graviton 2\) instance types:
++ Amazon Linux 2
++ Ubuntu 18\.04 and 20\.04
 + openSUSE Leap 15\.2

 ## EFA limitations<a name="efa-limits"></a>